penborter/ben_report/_posts/2024-10-09-Aus-Airports.md

 We'll go through these airports, and a couple of other interesting contenders below.

-## Daley Waters Airfield (1928)
+## Daly Waters Airfield (1928)
 Firstly, let's get Daly Waters Airfield out of the way.
 It's the top Google search result (at least for me) for the question of Australia's oldest international airport, with its [Wikipedia page](https://en.wikipedia.org/wiki/Daly_Waters_Airfield) stating that:

 > Daly Waters was Australia's first international airfield.<sup>[*citation needed*]</sup>

 Not sure about this one.
-The earliest mentions of it I could find were from around 1927, in letters between the Chairman of the North Australia Commission[^1] and the Controller of Civil Aviation for the Australian Department of Defense, requesting information on:
+The earliest mentions of it I could find were from around 1927, in letters between the Chairman of the North Australia Commission[^1] and the Controller of Civil Aviation for the Australian Department of Defense, requesting information on (emphasis added):

 {% include quote.html
 content="establishing air services in North Australia ... [for an] extension of the Queensland Services from Camooweal to <strong>Daly Waters</strong> or alternatively to Katherine."